nhanb/mcross/README.md

 If the word `rustup` exists in the installation guide for your G U I application then I'm sorry it's not software made for people to _use_.

-## Copy-friendly viewport
+## What-you-see-is-what-you-write

-More specifically, its content when copied should still remain equivalent, valid gemini markup.
-Abolish the content creator vs consoomer divide!
+A rendered text/gemini viewport should preserve its original text content.
+This way once you've read a gemini page on the browser, you already know how to write one.
+No "View Source" necessary.

 ## Responsive & pleasant to use